 A student who has been formally charged with a crime or who brings public embarrassment and/or discredit to the JCA school community or whose presence on the school property may endanger the welfare and/or safety of other students, faculty, or staff, or whose presence may cause substantial disruption to the school environment may be subject to automatic dismissal.
 Any determination to exclude a student from a criminal law violation will be made by the administration on a case-by-case basis.
-However, the selling or intent to sell illegal drugs (or look-a-like substances) will result in automatic dismissal.
 Police will be notified in situations involving criminal law violations on school property or at school sponsored activities.